 Despite their size and frail nature, mosquitoes are dangerous pests, and contact with them should be avoided as much as possible.
-In our Houston service area, they carry and transmit a variety of diseases including encephalitis, Zika, and the West Nile virus.
+In our Cypress service area, they carry and transmit a variety of diseases including encephalitis, Zika, and the West Nile virus.
 They also spread parasitic heartworms to our pets, which if not treated for is life-threatening.

 In addition, to spreading diseases, mosquitoes are unwanted because they are relentless in delivering itchy bites.
 Excessive itching of the bite sites has the potential to lead to secondary infections, especially in young children.

 The biggest reason you have a mosquito problem is, there is easy access to standing water on or near your property.
 Females lay their eggs on top of areas of standing water; anything from the top of a trash can lid to a drainage ditch to a lake or pond act as breeding sites for mosquitoes.
 Other breeding sites include marshes, heavily wooded areas, and tree stumps.

 Where will I find mosquitoes?

 You will find mosquitoes most problematic and active in the spring, summer, and fall seasons when the weather is warm and humid.
 During the heat of the day, mosquitoes hide out in areas cooler areas like tall grass, under tree canopies, under decks, and in dense vegetation.